Brook trout: Range and habitat

 Brook trout are native to a wide area of Eastern North America, but are increasingly confined to higher elevations southward in the Appalachian Mountains to northern Georgia and northwest South Carolina, Canada from the Hudson Bay basin east, the Great Lakes–Saint Lawrence system, the Canadian maritime provinces, and the upper Mississippi River drainage as far west as eastern Iowa.
 Their southern historic native range has been drastically reduced, with fish being restricted to higher-elevation, remote streams due to habitat loss and introductions of brown and rainbow trout.
 As early as 1850, the brook trout's range started to extend west from its native range through introductions.
 The brook trout was eventually introduced into suitable habitats throughout the western U.S. during the late 19th and early 20th centuries at the behest of the American Acclimatization Society and by private, state, and federal fisheries authorities.
 Acclimatization movements in Europe, South America, and Oceania resulted in brook trout introductions throughout Europe, in Argentina, and New Zealand.
 Although not all introductions were successful, a great many established wild, self-sustaining populations of brook trout in non-native waters.

 Habitat

-The brook trout inhabits large and small lakes, rivers, streams, creeks, and spring ponds.
-They prefer clear waters of high purity and a narrow pH range and are sensitive to poor oxygenation, pollution, and changes in pH caused by environmental effects such as acid rain.
+The brook trout inhabits large and small lakes, rivers, streams, creeks, and spring ponds in cold temperate climates with mild precipitation.
+Clear spring water with adequate cover and moderate flow rates is indicative of strong habitability for brook trout.
+They exhibit high levels of adaptability when exposed to habitat changes from environmental effects, and have been observed to exhibit more resilience to habitat change than other Salvelinus species.
 The typical pH range of brook trout waters is 5.0 to 7.5, with pH extremes of 3.5 to 9.8 possible.
 Water temperatures typically range from 34 to 72 F. Warm summer temperatures and low flow rates are stressful on brook trout populations—especially larger fish.